 Where are those documents today?

 Are they arriving in your inbox, stored on a company server, saved in a shared cloud drive, or scattered across personal computers?
+Many teams start automation by capturing documents directly from email using tools like an email parser, which automatically collects incoming files without manual downloads.
 Understanding the current location(s) of your documents is essential for selecting the right automation approach.

 What types of documents need processing?

-Common examples include invoices, receipts, purchase orders, shipping labels, job applications, contracts, and customer-facing forms.
+Common examples include everyday business documents that require data extraction and routing: invoices, receipts, purchase orders, shipping labels, job applications, contracts, and customer-facing forms.

 Tip: When evaluating solutions, ensure the tool you choose can automatically ingest documents directly from the systems or folders where they currently reside.